 I’ve been wanting to do a post about our patio since we moved in early in the summer, but things kept getting in the way.
 This week, as I looked at the gorgeous fall colors surrounding our home, I realized this is a great time to get to that post, before the winter chill sets in.
 It wasn’t the sunniest day, but the recent rains left a lush scene in their wake, making this a perfect time for an autumn afternoon on the patio.

 What I most wanted to convey in posting about our patio is the key thing I’ve been realizing since moving into our home.
 In fact, it’s something that’s become the defining direction of the blog this year.
 You see, as recent empty nesters, we moved from an old house with lots of character to a relatively new townhouse with typical ‘development-home’ details.
 It’s become a bit of a gauntlet to prove I could turn a pedestrian space into a more personal reflection of our unique tastes.
-It’s with this in mind that I set out to bring you autumn charm on a townhouse patio.
+It’s with this in mind that I set out to bring you autumn charm in our outdoor fall decorations.

 The patio is, after all, the most obvious challenge when it comes to making a town home feel like a single family home.
 It’s the area I most worried about when we were moving, worried that I would miss our private backyard with it’s picket fence and slate patio lending it old world charm.
 How would I make this bland deck a space we could relax in that reflected our style?